mtlynch/mtlynch.io/content/posts/syncthing-on-fly.io/index.md

 One neat feature of Syncthing is that you can treat certain Syncthing peers as untrusted.
 So they can replicate your data, but they can only access encrypted versions of it.

-That's a great solution here because I don't ever need the data in plaintext on the Fly server.
+That's a great solution here because I don't ever need the data in plaintext on the Fly.io server.
 I just need the server to let the other peers sync changes.

 ### Access web UI